kaichao/scalebox/dockerfiles/list-dir/README.md

-# list-dir
+# dir-list

 ## Introduction

-list-dir is a common module in scalebox.
+dir-list is a common module in scalebox.
 Its function is to traverse the file list of the local directory or the rsync/ftp remote directory, generate messages and send it to the subsequent module.

 In this container image, curlftpfs is used to mount ftp-server as a local file system to manipulate metadata.